jhonathanmpg/to-do-list/README.md

 # to-do-list
-To Do Listo for P5
+To Do List for P5